-I studied fine art in younger age, and started studying graphic design in Seoul, South Korea.
-Didn’t graduate.
+I studied fine arts at a younger age and started studying graphic design in Seoul, South Korea.
+I didn’t graduate.

 8. Where do you see yourself in five years?

 I am planning to continue and develop my technique for paper art.
-I want to experiment and try different style, learn how to make stop motions, do exhibitions and commissions.
+I want to experiment and try different styles, learn how to make stop motions, do exhibitions and commissions.

 9. What about in ten?

 I hope to live in a different country again.
 Maybe back in Paris?
 And still continuing paper art.

 10. What do you hope to achieve with your art?

 Nothing too big or serious.
 I want people to feel what I see, and to be entertained.

 11. Now, tell us a little more about you as a person: what is your favourite food?

 Vietnamese rice noodles.
 I can eat it every day.